TimvanScherpenzeel/gltf-to-usdz-research/README.md

   Done

+- Test if `assets/DamagedHelmet.usdz` works correctly in the AR Quick Look application

 ## Limitations

 - Only the first mesh in the `glTF` file will be parsed and exported.
 Make sure you merge all meshes.